FedeDP/libmodule/docs/src/lifecycle.rst

 Easy API
 --------

-We previously saw that every module has to expose 5 functions. |br|
+We previously saw that every module exposes a set of callbacks. |br|
 We will now go deeper, better understanding a module's lifecycle. |br|
-First of all, module lifecycle is automatically managed by libmodule; moreover, when using :ref:`module_easy`, module registration/deregistration is completely automated and transparent to developer. |br|
+First of all, module lifecycle is automatically managed by libmodule; moreover, when using :ref:`easy` API, module registration/deregistration is completely automated and transparent to developer. |br|
-This means that when using easy API (or multicontext API), you will only have to declare a source file as a module and define needed functions. |br|
+This means that when using it, you will only have to declare a source file as a module and define needed functions. |br|

+First function to be called is m_ctx_pre_start(); it is called before any module is registered, and it is the global version of m_mod_pre_start(). |br|
-Before any module is registered into libmodule, each module's module_pre_start() function is called. |br|
+Then, each module's m_mod_pre_start() function is called.
+At this stage, no module is registered yet. |br|
-This function can be useful to set each module pre-starting state: this may be needed if any check() function depends on some global state (eg: as read by config file). |br|

-After every module_pre_start() function is called, libmodule will start checking which module needs to be registered, eventually registering them. |br|
+After every m_mod_pre_start() function is called, libmodule will register every module. |br|
-For every module, check() function will be called; if and only if that function returns true, the module will be registered. |br|
-An unregistered module is just dead code; none of its functions will ever be called. |br|
-Once a module is registered, it will be initially set to an IDLE state.
-Idle means that the module is not started yet, thus it cannot receive any PubSub msg nor any event from fds. |br|
+Once a module is registered, it will be initially set to an M_MOD_IDLE state.
+Idle means that the module is not started yet, thus it cannot receive any event. |br|

-As soon as its context starts looping, a module's evaluate() function will be called on every IDLE module, trying to start it right away. |br|
+As soon as its context starts looping, m_mod_on_eval() function will be called on every M_MOD_IDLE module, trying to start it right away. |br|
-Evaluate() will be then called at each state machine change, for each idle module. |br|
+m_mod_on_eval() will be then called at each state machine change, for each idle module, until it returns true. |br|

-As soon as module's evaluate() returns true, the module is started.
-It means its init() function is finally called and its state is set to RUNNING. |br|
+As soon as m_mod_on_eval() returns true, a module is started.
+It means its m_mod_on_start() function is finally called and its state is set to M_MOD_RUNNING. |br|
-A single module can poll on multiple fds: just call module_register_fd() multiple times. |br|
-When a module reaches RUNNING state, modules_loop()/modules_ctx_loop() functions will finally receive events from its fds. |br|
+When a module reaches RUNNING state, its context loop will finally receive events for its registered sources. |br|

-Whenever an event triggers on a module's fd, or the module receives a PubSub message from another one, its receive() callback is called. |br|
+Whenever an event triggers a module's wakeup, its m_mod_on_evt() callback is called. |br|
-Receive callback will receive userdata too as parameter, as set by module_set_userdata().

-Finally, when leaving program, each module's destroy() function is automatically called during the process of automatic module's deregistration. |br|
+Finally, when stopping a module, each module's m_mod_on_stop() function is called. |br|
+Note that a module is automatically stopped during the process of module's deregistration. |br|

+Thus, for Easy API, you should only implement m_mod_on_eval() to return true when it is ready to be started, |br|
+then eventually register event sources in m_mod_on_start(), and manage events in m_mod_on_evt(). |br|
+If you need to cleanup any data, manage it in m_mod_on_stop(). |br|

-Complex API
+Normal API
 -----------

-When dealing with libmodule's :ref:`module_complex`, no modules is automatically started for you, ie: you must manually call module_register()/module_deregister() on each module. |br|
+When dealing with libmodule's normal API, no context nor module is automatically registered for you, ie: you must manually call m_{ctx,mod}_(de)register() API. |br|
-When using complex API, you are responsible to register/deregister modules, and thus initing/destroying them. |br|
+In normal API, you are responsible to register/deregister modules and contexts. |br|
-Note that with Complex API, module_pre_start() function is not available (it would be useless), and check(), evaluate() and destroy() functions are no more mandatory. |br|
-You will still have to define init() and receive() functions (but you can freely name them!). |br|

-Everything else but module's (de)registration is same as Easy API.
+Ideally, a context is registered and some modules are registered in it.
+Then, m_ctx_loop() gets called on the context, eventually starting any registered module. |br|
+Note that a context will automatically stop looping when there are no M_MOD_RUNNING modules in it anymore. |br|

 Module States
 -------------

-As previously mentioned, a registered module, before being started, is in IDLE state. |br|
+As previously mentioned, a registered module, before being started, is in M_MOD_IDLE state. |br|
-IDLE state means that it has still no source of events; it won't receive any PubSub message and even if it registers any fd, they won't be polled. |br|
+M_MOD_IDLE state means that it has never been started before; it won't receive any event thus its m_evt_cb will never be called. |br|
-When module is started, thus reaching RUNNING state, all its registered fds will start being polled; moreover, it can finally receive PubSub messages.
-Fds registered while in RUNNING state, are automatically polled. |br|
+When module is started, thus reaching M_MOD_RUNNING state, all its registered sources will finally start to receive events.
+Sources registered while in M_MOD_RUNNING state are automatically polled. |br|
-If a module is PAUSED, it will stop polling on its fds and PubSub messages, but PubSub messages will still be queued on its write end of pipe.
-Thus, as soon as module is resumed, all PubSub messages received during PAUSED state will trigger receive() callback. |br|
+If a module is paused, reaching M_MOD_PAUSED state, it will stop polling on its event sources, but event sources will still be alive, just not polled.
+Thus, as soon as module is resumed, all events received during PAUSED state will trigger m_evt_cb. |br|
-If a module gets STOPPED, it will stop polling on its fds and PubSub messages, and every autoclose fd will be closed.
-Moreover, all its registered fds are freed and its enqueued pubsub messages are destroyed. |br|
+If a module gets stopped, reaching M_MOD_STOPPED state, it will destroy any registered source and it will be resetted to its initial state. |br|
-If you instead wish to stop a module letting it manage any already-enqueued pubsub message, you need to send a POISONPILL message to it, through module_poisonpill() function. |br|
+If you instead wish to stop a module letting it manage any already-enqueued event, you need to send a POISONPILL message to it, through m_mod_poisonpill() function. |br|
-The difference between IDLE and STOPPED states is that IDLE modules will be evaluated to be started, while STOPPED modules won't be automatically restarted. |br|
+The difference between M_MOD_IDLE and M_MOD_STOPPED states is that M_MOD_IDLE modules will be evaluated to be started during context loop, while M_MOD_STOPPED modules won't. |br|
-When a module is deregistered, it will reach a final ZOMBIE state.
-It means that the module is no more reachable neither usable (user self_t is set to NULL), but it can still be ref'd by any previously sent message. |br|
+When a module is deregistered, it will reach a final M_MOD_ZOMBIE state.
+It means that the module is no more reachable neither usable, but it can still be referenced by any previously sent message (or any m_mod_ref()). |br|
-After all module's sent messages are received by respective recipients, module will finally be destroyed and its memory freed. |br|
+After all module's sent messages are received by respective recipients, module will finally be destroyed and its memory freed, unless there still is any m_mod_unref() to be called on it. |br|
-You can only call m_module_is(), m_module_name() and m_module_ctx() on a ZOMBIE module. |br|
+You can only call m_mod_is(), m_mod_name() and m_mod_ctx() on a ZOMBIE module. |br|

-module_start() needs to be called on an IDLE or STOPPED module. |br|
+m_mod_start() needs to be called on an M_MOD_IDLE or M_MOD_STOPPED module. |br|
-module_pause() needs to be called on a RUNNING module. |br|
+m_mod_pause() needs to be called on a M_MOD_RUNNING module. |br|
-module_resume() needs to  be called on a PAUSED module. |br|
+m_mod_resume() needs to  be called on a M_MOD_PAUSED module. |br|
-module_stop() needs to be called on a RUNNING or PAUSED module.
+m_mod_stop() needs to be called on a M_MOD_RUNNING or M_MOD_PAUSED module. |br|